jennomics/WorkflowPaper/Data Submission.md

 Submitter
 -fill in your own information
 General Info
-	BioProject-Yes, add the BioProject identification sequence (from the BioProject submission, starts with PRJNA) Biosample-No
+	+ BioProject-_Yes_, add the BioProject identification sequence (from the BioProject submission, starts with PRJNA)
+	+ Biosample-_No_
-	Release date-Optional but we recommend “Release immediately following curation” -Don’t check the box stating, “Genome assembly structured comment is in the contig .sq file” Assembly Method-Choose other, fill in the blank with A5 Assembly Pipeline Version or date program was run – Sample here
+	+ Release date-Optional but we recommend “_Release immediately following curation_” -Don’t check the box stating, “Genome assembly structured comment is in the contig .sq file”
++ Assembly Method-Choose _other_, fill in the blank with A5 Assembly Pipeline
++ Version or date program was run – _SAMPLE HERE_
-Assembly name – Sample here
++ Assembly name – give your assembly an appropriate name
-Genome coverage- provided in the output from A5 Sequencing technology – Illumina (Miseq or HiSeq)
++ Genome coverage- this is provided in the output from A5
++ Sequencing technology – _Illumina_ (Miseq or HiSeq)

-Is this the full representation of the genome?
-Yes
++ Is this the full representation of the genome? _Yes_
-Is this the final version?
-Yes
++ Is this the final version? _Yes_
-Do you intend to annotate this version?
-No
++ Do you intend to annotate this version? _No_
-Is it a part of a multiisolate project?
-No
++ Is it a part of a multiisolate project? _No_
-Is it a de novo assembly?
-Yes
++ Is it a de novo assembly? _Yes_
-Is it an update of existing submission?
-For most projects the answer to this will be no
++ Is it an update of existing submission?
+For most projects the answer to this will be _no_

-BioSample Type
++ BioSample Type: _Microbe_
--Select Microbe

-BioSample attributes
++ BioSample attributes
-Sample Name
++ Sample Name
-Organism
++ Organism
-Strain
++ Strain
-Collection date
++ Collection date
-Geographic location
++ Geographic location
-Isolation source
++ Isolation source

 Files
 	Select We have files for traditional split contigs OR gapped sequences